newold3/PageFlip/README.md

 ## 📦 Installation

-1.  **Extract:** Move the folder included in the `.rar` file directly into your Godot project folder.
+1.  **Extract:** Copy the addons folder directly into your Godot project folder.
 2.  **Import:** Open Godot and allow the engine to import the scripts and assets.

 ---